stat545ubc-2023/collaborative-group1/troubleshooting-2.md

 ###ASSIGNED TO: Keren

-### ISSUE:
+### ISSUE: as_tibble function is not available in the dslabs package.
+To convert the dataset to a tibble, we can use the as_tibble function from the tibble package, which is part of the tidyverse.

-### SOLUTION:
+### SOLUTION: We need to call the "tibble" library.

 ### CORRECT CODE ###
-#as_tibble function is not available in the dslabs package.
-To convert the dataset to a tibble, we can use the as_tibble function from the tibble package, which is part of the tidyverse.
-Therefore, we need to call the "tibble" library.

 library(tibble)

 class(dslabs::movielens)